Verdical Group became a certified B Corporation in 2017.

-It may seem that everyday there is a new designation for products and companies that go above and beyond what is required of them.
+It may seem that every day there is a new designation for products and companies that go above and beyond what is required of them.
+At Verdical Group, we think that is a good thing.
 B Laboratory, the nonprofit organization responsible for certifying B Corporations (B Corps), claims “B Corp is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.”
-B Corp stands for Benefit Corporation, and its administrator B Lab strives to prove that businesses can pursue social justice, benefit the environment, and create an equitable organization, all while improving their financial success.
+B Corp stands for Benefit Corporation, and B Lab strives to prove that businesses can pursue social justice, benefit the environment, and create an equitable organization, all while improving their financial success.
 By definition, B Corporations are for-profit companies that “meet rigorous standards of social and environmental performance, accountability, and transparency.”
-The designation is a legal one designed to “create a solid foundation for long term mission alignment and value creation,” ideally for the whole planet.
+The designation is a legal one designed to “create a solid foundation for long-term mission alignment and value creation.”

 Drew Shula, VG Founder & Principal, speaks to a full room of attendees at ILFI’s Living Future 2018 unConference.

 There are over 2,100 Certified B Corps spanning more than 130 industries in 50 countries.
 Drew Shula, Founder and Principal of Verdical Group, a certified B Corporation since 2017, recently spoke about B Corporations at the International Living Future Institute’s (ILFI) 2018 conference in Portland, Oregon.
 He highlighted some of the many reasons businesses desire and pursue the standard, such as differentiating from “pretenders,” attracting investors, engaging talent, and partnering with peers whose missions align with the larger ideals and goals B Corporations pursue.
 In addition to attracting personnel and partners, the B Corp designation can generate press, benchmark performance to improve operations further, help save money and access services, and even pass legislation.
 And B Lab’s service partner discounts connect B Corps to valuable products and resources to help propel businesses forward.